-A recently completed study examined railway operators perspectives on value-generating and obstacles when exchanging digital resources using digital infrastructure in partnership with the Swedish Transport Administration when utilising the national railway network.
-The first mechanism identified of three, highlights value-generation of data and information exchange and alignment of different informations system used within the collaboration.
+A recently completed study examined railway operators perspectives on digital value creation within the partnership between Swedish Transport Administration and national railway operators for data and information exchange.
+The first mechanism identified of three, highlights value creation of data and information exchange and alignment of information system used within the collaboration.

 The general mechanisms of interoperability highlight the value of interchanging digital resources such as digitised business processes and objects across organizational boundaries without specifically configured to do so.
 The first sub-category describes the importance of harmonised information systems and flexible digital IT infrastructure to coordinate collaboration within the partnership.
 The current state of the information system used amongst business partners is not sufficiently aligned or flexible to work seamlessly.
 Which affects everything from operational management such as traffic disruptions to strategic planning of maintenance and resource allocation of railway infrastructure.
 Because of the fragmented information system they have to manual copy information from different systems to create an overview of the transport system.
 For example, there are around 30 IT-systems and programs for analyse and diagnose the railway infrastructure only.